comdex-official/vesting-contract/README.md

     }
   ```

   * When creating a new vesting account, the user needs to specify a master address (`master_address`), which enables deregister feature.
-The recipient of the vesting amount is specified using the `address` parameter.
-One of two vesting schedules is specified using `vesting_schedule`.
+The recipient of the vested amount is specified using the `address` parameter.
+One of two [vesting schedules](#vesting-schedules) is specified using `vesting_schedule`.
   * For a given `address` and token (OSMO, CMDX, etc) pair, only a single vesting account is allowed.

 * DeregisterVestingAccount - Deregister vesting account